-An important part of regional development responsibilities is planning the national policies as well as the EU structural and cohesion policies and coordinating their implementation in the Kainuu region.
+An important part of regional development responsibilities is planning the national policies as well as the EU structural and cohesion policies and managing and coordinating their implementation for the Kainuu region.
 This includes participation in taking and implementing financing decisions concerning national and EU projects.
-The Regional Council of Kainuu acts as the intermediary authority in allocating Regional development funds, as well as European Regional Development Funds and corresponding national funding in Kainuu.
+The Regional Council of Kainuu acts as the intermediary body in allocating Regional development funds, as well as European Regional Development Funds and corresponding national funding in Kainuu.
 In addition, small-scale financing can also be applied for from the budget funds of the Regional Council of Kainuu.

 Funds are directed to measures supporting the regional development plans mentioned above, additional guidelines are also applied as allocating EU funds.

 Securing the supply of skilled labor is quite important for the success of Kainuu at the moment.
 We need various kinds of education and training, but also work-related migration to Kainuu from both other regions in Finland and from abroad.
 Employing students and encouraging g the return migration of young people who have moved away to study for a profession, raising the employment rate more and more and improving teleworking opportunities are all part of our plans.